dimadesu/termux-nginx-rtmp/README.md

 It is also possible to transcode into HEVC.

-Natually, it can read RTMP and push to RTMP ingest.
+Natually, it can read RTMP and push to RTMP ingest too.

 ## What is this for?